oxmoei/boundless/README.md

 ```bash
 sudo ./scripts/setup.sh
 ```
+* It may take time to install due to installing Nvidia GPU drivers

-However, we need to install some dependecies manually:
+However, you can install some dependecies manually:

 ```console
 \\ Execute command lines one by one